microsoft/binskim/docs/RulesAndErrorsTroubleshootingGuide.md

 Developers assume the security risk of static libraries that are linked into their binaries (because vulnerabilities in these dependencies may be exploitable once linked into other binaries).

-BA2024.EnableSpectreMitigations may fire against Microsoft default C++ static libraries, such as ‘LibCMT.lib’.
+BA2024.EnableSpectreMitigations may fire against Microsoft default C++ static libraries, such as `LibCMT.lib`.
 In order to resolve these warnings, the developer must install and link to the appropriate MSVC Spectre-mitigated C++ runtime libraries.
 To do so:

-1. **Launch the ‘Visual Studio Installer’
+1. Launch the `Visual Studio Installer`.
-2. **Select the ‘Individual Components’ tab and type ‘spectre’ in the search field.
+2. Select the `Individual Components` tab and type `spectre` in the search field.
-3. **Select and install Spectre-mitigated libs for your target platform.
+3. Select and install Spectre-mitigated libs for your target platform.